Usarneme/pig_latin/README.md

 3. Open the index.html in your Browser of choice
 ---
 #### Known Issues:
-1. Only accepts as input a single word instead of a word phrase
+1. Does not account for capitalization
-2. Does not work if you use capitalization anywhere Please open a pull request if you have any issues!
+* Please open a pull request if you have any issues!
 ---

 #### Specification